 You offer your experiences and knowledge to your customers rather than immediately telling them everything about your goods and services.
 This is an opportunity for you to demonstrate your knowledge of the market and show your clients that you have something worthwhile to offer.
 Additionally, it gives companies a critical chance to display the personality that will assist them later establish relationships with their clients.

-Forms of indirect marketing
+Forms of Indirect Marketing

 1. Content marketing

-Content marketing represents one of the most visible examples of indirect marketing available these days.
+Content represents one of the most visible examples of indirect advertising available these days.
 The Content Marketing Institute claims that it’s also the best strategy for promoting your company.
 Articles, blogs, podcasts, videos, and other content that informs and amuses your intended audience can all be included in content marketing initiatives.

 2. SEO (search engine optimization)